Angular Date Range Picker Component Overview

 </igx-date-range-picker>

-When a Date Range Picker has two separate inputs, for start and end dates, it doesn't expose a calendar icon by default.
-The IgxPickerToggleComponent should be manually added as a child of the IgxDateRangeStartComponent or IgxDateRangeEndComponent like so:
+When a Date Range Picker has two separate inputs for start and end dates, it doesn't expose these icons by default.
+The IgxPickerToggleComponent and IgxPickerClearComponent should be manually added as children of the IgxDateRangeStartComponent or IgxDateRangeEndComponent like so:

 <igx-date-range-picker>